 We also have responsibilities concerning the health and welfare of livestock, such as ensuring animals are treated well at markets or during transport, and that plans are in place to prevent and contain disease outbreaks.

 We provide wide ranging advice to businesses on everything from ensuring food is correctly labelled to the rules surrounding livestock movements.
 The service inspects various types of businesses to ensure they’re trading fairly, based on risk ratings and intelligence gathered from a variety of sources.
 We’re also ready to respond rapidly to emerging situations, such as rogue traders and doorstep crime.
 If we find a problem, there are various options open for us to take, such as offering advice and a timescale for a trader to come into compliance with the law, confiscating illegal goods, or launching criminal proceedings.

-Why Devon and Somerset?
+Why Devon, Somerset and Torbay?
 Didn’t each county used to have its own Trading Standards service?

-Historically Devon and Somerset did indeed have separate trading standards services.
-However, on 1st May 2013 trading standards officers in Devon and Somerset came together to form a new service, the Devon and Somerset Trading Standards Service.
+Historically Devon, Somerset and Torbay did indeed have separate trading standards services.
+However, on 1st May 2013 trading standards officers in Devon, Somerset and Torbay came together to form a new service, the Devon, Somerset and Torbay Trading Standards Service.
 The new service is hosted by Devon County Council and will achieve significant savings without significantly affecting front-line services across the two counties.
 The larger service will be better placed to maintain the level of specialist knowledge and expertise necessary to meet the demands of modern day businesses and consumers.

 What areas of the law does Trading Standards cover?

 Devon, Somerset and Torbay Trading Standards’ remit includes:

 - Goods and services such as home improvements, and how they are sold; the descriptions applied to properties being offered for sale